nuprl/website/blog/_src/posts/2018-10-05-defining-local-bindings-in-turnstile-languages.md

 1. The syntax pattern on the first line describes the shape of applications.
 2. On the second line, we pattern match the result of expanding and checking `e_fn`, checking that it produces an arrow type.
-When we created the arrow type `→` above, ``define-type-constructor` also created a [pattern expander][15] that matches instances.
-Following the Racket convention, the pattern expander is prefixed with `~`, yielding `~→`
+More specifically, when we defined the arrow type `→` above, `define-type-constructor` also implicitly defined a [pattern expander][15] `~→` (which uses the Racket `~` prefix convention for syntax patterns) that matches instances of the type.
-3. The next clause checks that the number of provided arguments matches the number required by the type.
+3. The next clause checks that the number of provided arguments matches the arity of the function as specified by its type.
 4. Line 5 checks that each argument expression has the required type.
-Turnstile supports [bidirectional typechecking][17], either inferring the type of a term or checking a term satisfies a given type.
+Turnstile uses [bidirectional typechecking rules][17], which either infer the type of a term or checks that a term satisfies a given type.
 We write `⇐ τ_in` in the premise to switch to checking mode.
-5. Elaborate to Racket function application, `#%plain-app`, with the usual suffix, and produce type `τ_out` for the application
+5. Finally, typed function application elaborates to Racket's function application, `#%plain-app`, with the usual suffix, and produces type `τ_out` for the application

 We can try out these new typed forms on a few examples: